-A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering respect and responsibility through age-appropriate sexuality education.
+A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering responsibility by respecting young people's rights to honest sexuality education.

 PR.8.CC.5 - Describe the signs and symptoms of a pregnancy.

 PR.8.CC.6 - Identify prenatal practices that can contribute to a healthy pregnancy.